Menlo Park California

 From 1909 to 1924, it is said that various people owned/rented the mansion for short periods of time.
-In 1925, humanitarians Frank and Josephine Duveneck, and their group rented the mansion and 10 acres for $100 a month.
+In 1925, humanitarians Frank and Josephine Duveneck, and their group, rented the mansion and 10 acres for $100 a month.
 They started the Peninsula School here.
 In 1929, they bought the mansion outright and ten acres for $26,500, which provided a strong, permanent foundation for Peninsula School.
-They didn’t know that the spirit of Carmelita Coleman, also came with the sale.
+They didn’t know that the spirit of Carmelita Coleman also came with the sale.
 For 1924, this was boatload of money, but a far cry from the 100,000 dollars it took to build it.
 Somewhere along the way it lost its value.
 Perhaps, being so huge was a handicap at this point.

 HISTORY OF MANIFESTATIONS

-Spirits of Carmelita and her father like to visit to see what is going on in the school.
+The spirits of Carmelita and her father like to visit to see what is going on in the school.

 Adultery or perceived adultery often causes pain, jealousy and sometimes murder.

-Spirit of Carmelita
+The Spirit of Carmelita